Donate through APPEH to the Palestinian Children’s Relief Fund

 Photo credit: Jordan Ellis

 We are watching a humanitarian disaster unfold in Gaza.
-As of 22 October 2023, an estimated 1.4 million people have been displaced.
+As of 27 July 2024, over 39,000 people have been killed.

 Past projects